Bringing Mindful Movement Into Daily Life

 1. Notice How You Sit

 Next time you sit down, pause for a moment.
+(If you spend long hours at a desk, our guide on desk posture and neck pain explores this further.)
 Where is your weight?
 Are you balanced on both sit bones, or leaning to one side?
 Is your spine long and easy, or are you slouching or holding yourself rigidly upright?

 2. Walk With Attention